 Why STEM matters to every American?
 Today’s manufacturing industry paints a very different picture than it did 50 years ago, and just as different as even ten years ago.
 Earlier in the century, it was an industry whose jobs were of course important, but often repetitive and low-skill.
 Ten years ago, the industry’s jobs were being taken over by cheaper, overseas labor, as outsourcing was becoming the norm.

 Now, manufacturing is making a major comeback in America.
-Companies both large and manufacturingday11small are realizing that making goods at home means higher quality products, and they’re also seeing that outsourcing was not the financial windfall they thought it would be, and that people around the globe put more trust in American-made goods.
+Companies both large and small are realizing that making goods at home means higher quality products, and they’re also seeing that outsourcing was not the financial windfall they thought it would be, and that people around the globe put more trust in American-made goods.

 One of the reasons is that our country’s manufacturing industry is a global leader in innovation and technology.
 Which also means that today’s manufacturing jobs are exciting careers that require skills and knowledge, and are anything but menial.
 So this is all good news, right?